Hadrien-Cr/Hadrien-Cr..github.io/_posts/2024-04-14-BayesianOptimization.md

 ### Step by step

-At the beginning of the algorithm, the points to evaluate are drawn randomly in the domain of the objective function $f$, with an arbitrary prior.
+At the beginning of the algorithm, the points to evaluate are drawn randomly in the domain of the objective function $$f$$, with an arbitrary prior.

-At each step, given the known values of the function, a gaussian process model is fitted, which corresponds to a distribution guess of the possible values that **$f(x)$** can take, at points where $f$ has not been evaluated yet.
+At each step, given the known values of the function, a gaussian process model is fitted, which corresponds to a distribution guess of the possible values that **$$f(x)$$** can take, at points where $$f$$ has not been evaluated yet.

 # <img src="/images/BayesianOpt/BayesianOpt2.png" width="700" height="300">